-"Unfortunately, the buck got up and ran into a nearby aspen stand," Hanson told B&C. "I ran up the hill to where it disappeared and saw it below me, standing still.
-I aimed through my 4-power scope and fired another shot with my .308 Winchester Model 88 lever-action.
+"Unfortunately, the buck got up and ran into a nearby aspen stand," Hanson Hanson said to B&C. "I ran up the hill to where it disappeared and saw it below me, standing still.
+I aimed through my four-power scope and fired another shot with my .308 Winchester Model 88 lever-action.
 Down it went.
 I saw its head over a clump of willows.
-To ensure it stayed down, I fired another shot and the hunt ended."
+To ensure it stayed down, I fired another shot, and the hunt ended."

-Upon reaching the deer, the hunters discovered one of the .308 bullets had apparently shattered and struck the back of the buck's right main beam.
+Upon reaching the deer, the hunters discovered one of the .308 bullets had shattered and struck the back of the buck's right main beam.
 While the shot cracked the antlers, fortunately, it did not break them.
-As news of the big deer's downing spread, the Hanson farm was overrun with curious onlookers and the phone started ringing off the hook.
-Hanson knew then he had something special on his hands.
-North American Whitetail magazine was the first to spread the news of Hanson's harvest to hunters far and wide with their February 1994 issue.

 How Big is the Milo Hanson Buck?

-It is hard to appreciate just how large the Hanson buck is unless you see it or one of the many replicas for yourself.
+It's hard to appreciate just how large the Hanson buck is unless you see it or one of the many replicas for yourself.
 At the time of the deer's downing, the James Jordan buck from Wisconsin was the typical world record.
-The Jordan buck is no slouch, but the Hanson buck has it beat on spread thanks to a 29-inch greatest spread and a 27 2/8-inch inside spread.
+The Jordan buck is no slouch, but the Hanson buck has it beat, thanks to a 29-inch greatest spread and a 27-2/8-inch inside spread.
 The G2s and G3s are also ridiculously long with a few of them reaching nearly 14 inches in length.
-The Jordan buck does have the Hanson buck beat on main beam length.
-Still, the Hanson buck's 28 4/8-inch main beams are nothing to sneeze at.
-The right side of this great deer scores 95 4/8 inches while the left scores 98 inches.
-The gross score is 223 7/8 inches.
-There are only 7 1/8 inches of deductions.
-It helps that the buck only had 3 1/8 inches of abnormal points, all on the right side.
-The left has zero, which is an equally impressive tidbit that is hardly mentioned.

 In 2006, it looked like Wisconsin would regain its crown as the holder of the typical world record with the Johnny King buck.
 That deer initially grossed over 220 inches and netted around 218 as a typical.
 That was until a Boone and Crockett scoring panel determined the buck's G3 and G2 points shared a common base, causing massive deductions that resulted in a score around 180 inches net.
-Hunters are still arguing about that one.
+The Johnny King buck still inspires passionate opinions among hunters, though.

-Then there was "The General," a massive whitetail that roamed Nebraska back in 1958 and did not resurface until the 1990s.
+Then there was "The General," a massive whitetail that roamed Nebraska back in 1958 and didn't resurface until the 1990s.
 This buck had massive 32-inch main beams, 14-inch G2s, and 7-inch mass measurements.
 The antlers gross nearly 240 inches and net in the 220s.
-There is just one problem.
-It is a set of sheds, and no other antlers from the deer are known to exist.
+There's just one problem: It's a set of sheds, and no other antlers from the deer are known to exist.
 Because of this, the exact inside spread is unknown, and B&C do not recognize sheds in the record books.

-His touring schedule did get quite busy.
-He still does a little bit of it today.
-Many years later, he has clarified exactly how much he made from the buck in all that time.
-In a 2010 interview with Outdoor Life, Hanson pulled back the curtain and mystery a little behind big buck kills.
-In that interview, he estimated he made $60,000 a year off his record buck for almost a decade.
-So, he made at least $600,000, which is a serious amount of money.
-However, it is hardly enough to retire or quit working completely.
+In the 2010 interview with Outdoor Life, Hanson pulled back the curtain behind what it's like to be the hunter of a world-record buck.
+He estimated he made $60,000 a year off his record buck for almost a decade—or at least $600,000.
 While many world-class whitetails have found their way into private collections over the years, the Hanson buck remains in the hunter's possession.
-In that same interview, he noted he has never received an offer close to what he has made on the deer.
-Make of that what you will.
+That said, in that same interview, he noted he's never received an offer close to what he has made on the deer.

 Enjoy the outdoors?